 Is it any good?

-While Small Damages could well have been a minefield of cliches and preachiness, like so many other books involving teen pregnancy, Beth Kephart creates something much better: characters and events that feel right and ring true.
+This could well have been a minefield of clichés and preachiness, like so many other books involving teen pregnancy, but Beth Kephart creates characters and events that feel right and ring true.
 Just as in real life, people are complicated, not just personifications of good or bad; even as Kevin abandons her and their child, Kenzie remembers all the great things he did that used to make her happy.
 Kephart's colorful descriptions of Seville and the Spanish countryside, as seen through Kenzie's eyes, reveal her unabashed love for the place.

 Families can talk about...

 Families can talk about why Kenzie's so determined to keep her baby, despite a mother and a boyfriend who just want the whole problem gone.
 Do you think Kenzie was right to go along with her mom's insistence that she not tell any of her friends what's going on or the real reason she was going to Spain?

 How does the treatment of teen pregnancy in Small Damages differ from how you've seen it explored in other books and movies?